 The system was modernized and expanded after the Napoleonic Wars to encompass the city of Utrecht.
 Gun positions were added later in the nineteenth century.
 A separate defense line, or stelling, was built around Amsterdam to create a national redoubt.

 Airplanes and modern artillery rendered the system obsolete.
 Before the Dutch could even attempt a defense at the Water Line in 1940, the Germans bombed Rotterdam and forced the Netherlands to surrender.

 When the tides turned four years later, there were fears the Germans would deliberately inundate large parts of the country to slow down the Allied advance.

 Eelco van Kleffens, the foreign minister of the Dutch government in exile, warned Americans readers of Foreign Affairs magazine that such a scheme would devastate his country.
 The outlook for Holland, he wrote, would be blacker than for any other nation occupied by Germany.
-If the Nazis went through with it — and Van Kleffens had little doubt they would; “the Nazis have a complete disregard for the rights and welfare of other nations,” he wrote — the Netherlands would demand territorial compensation in the east.
+If the Nazis went through with it — and Van Kleffens had little doubt they would; “the Nazis have a complete disregard for the rights and welfare of other nations” — the Netherlands would demand territorial compensation in the east.

-(Such proposals to seize German land were made after the war but very little came of them.)
+(Such proposals to seize German land were made after the war, but very little came of them.)

-In the end, the Germans only flooded part of the defense line north of Amsterdam to guard against a possible invasion by sea.
+In the end, the Germans only flooded part of the defensive line north of Amsterdam to guard against a possible invasion by sea.
 An invasion that never came.
 It were the natural waterways in the center of the country that slowed the Allies down.
 Operation Market Garden, immortalized in Richard Attenborough’s A Bridge Too Far (1977), failed to push the Nazis out in one fell swoop and the north of the country would have to wait until the spring of 1945 before it was liberated.